ecartierlipn/neoveille2016/README.md

 1. to develop programs to detect, analyse and track neologisms in big monitor corpora, in several languages;
 2. to develop a web-based front-end to enable linguists to interact with the main modules : corpus management, neologisms detection results (both formal and semantic neologisms), neologisms manual description and finally analysing neologism lifecycle;

-To obtain more information on the project, please refer to documentation on the website : [www.neoveille.org](www.neoveille.org).
-The present documentation will focus on technical details.
+To obtain more information on the project, please refer to documentation and references on the website : [www.neoveille.org](www.neoveille.org).
+The present file will focus on technical details.
 A more detailed documentation (in French, at the moment) is available in [/docs/neoveille-web-doc.pdf](/docs/neoveille-web-doc.pdf "Detailled documentation").

 This documentation has three main sections :